laravel/docs/helpers.md

 <a name="method-tap"></a>
 #### `tap()` {#collection-method}

-The `tap` function accepts two arguments: an arbitrary `$value` and a Closure.
-The `$value` will be passed to the Closure and then be returned by the `tap` function.
-The return value of the Closure is irrelevant:
+The `tap` function accepts two arguments: an arbitrary `$value` and a closure.
+The `$value` will be passed to the closure and then be returned by the `tap` function.
+The return value of the closure is irrelevant:

     $user = tap(User::first(), function ($user) {
         $user->name = 'taylor';